meyouhealth/flexible_enum/README.md

     Car.human_fuel_type(0) # => "Gasoline"
     Car.fuel_types.collect(&:human_name) # => ["Gasoline", "Diesel", "Electric"]

+## Name Method

+The name of the attribute value is available.
+This allows you to grab the stringified version of the name of the value.

+    c = Car.new(fuel_type: Car::CARBON_EMITTER)
+    c.fuel_type_name # => "carbon_emitter"

 ## Namespaced Attributes

 FlexibleEnum attributes may be namespaced.
 Adding the namespace option to `flexible_enum` results in constants being defined in a new module.